-- Mix the sodas, salt, and citric acid together in a glass or stainless steel bowl.
+- Mix the sodas, salt and citric acid together in a glass or stainless steel bowl (not plastic).

 - Add the water a little at a time, waiting for the fizzing to die down before adding more.
 Stir very well.

-- Press 1 tablespoon of the mixture into the wells of several ice cube trays.
-Press hard on the mixture so the tablets hold together.
+- Used gloved hands to press 1 tablespoon of the mixture into the wells of several ice cube trays.
+Press hard on the mixture, so the tablets hold together.
 Add a little more water if it becomes too crumbly to hold together.